Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: Conclusions

 \section{Conclusions}

 In this paper, we introduced \ac{STMP}, a novel approach for compressive image recovery using unconditional score networks.
-STMP inherits the fast convergence speed of message-passing algorithms and, meanwhile, takes full advantage of the expressive prior through the integration of score-based generative models.
+STMP inherits the fast convergence of message-passing algorithms while taking full advantage of the expressive prior through the integration of score-based generative models.
 To deal with quantized measurements, we further proposed Q-STMP, which augments STMP with a component-wise MMSE dequantizer.
-We demonstrated that the asymptotic performance of \ac{STMP} and \ac{Q-STMP} can be accurately predicted by a set of \ac{SE} equations.
-Experimental results on the FFHQ dataset highlight the efficiency and state-of-the-art performance of \ac{STMP} and \ac{Q-STMP} against a variety of benchmarks.
+We presented the \ac{SE} equations to characterize the asymptotic performance of \ac{STMP} and \ac{Q-STMP}.
+Experimental results on the FFHQ and LDCT datasets under diverse sensing models highlight the efficiency and state-of-the-art performance of \ac{STMP} and \ac{Q-STMP} against a variety of benchmarks.

+\begin{IEEEbiography}[{ }]{Chang Cai} (Member, IEEE) received the B.Eng. degree from the Yingcai Honors College, University of Electronic Science and Technology of China, in 2021, and the Ph.D. degree from the Department of Information Engineering, The Chinese University of Hong Kong, in 2025.
+He is currently a Research Assistant Professor with the Department of Electrical and Computer Engineering, The University of Hong Kong.
+His research interests include generative AI, Bayesian inference, and semantic communications.
+He served as the Managing Editor for the IEEE Open Journal of the Communications Society from 2022 to 2023. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hao Jiang} (Graduate Student Member, IEEE) received the B.Eng. degree in electronic information engineering and the B.Mgmt. degree in electronic commerce from the University of Electronic Science and Technology of China, Chengdu, China, in 2022, where he is currently working toward the Ph.D. degree with the National Key Laboratory of Wireless Communications.
+From 2025 to 2026, he was a visiting student with the Singapore University of Technology and Design, Singapore.
+His research interests include signal processing and machine learning for 6G wireless communications. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiaojun Yuan} (Fellow, IEEE) received the Ph.D. degree in Electrical Engineering from the City University of Hong Kong in 2009.
+From 2009 to 2011, he was a research fellow at the Department of Electronic Engineering, the City University of Hong Kong.
+He was also a visiting scholar at the Department of Electrical Engineering, the University of Hawaii at Manoa in spring and summer 2009, as well as in the same period of 2010.
+From 2011 to 2014, he was a research assistant professor with the Institute of Network Coding, The Chinese University of Hong Kong.
+From 2014 to 2017, he was an assistant professor with the School of Information Science and Technology, ShanghaiTech University.
+He is now a professor with the National Key Laboratory of Wireless Communications, the University of Electronic Science and Technology of China.

+His research interests cover a broad range of signal processing, machine learning, and wireless communications, including but not limited to intelligent communications, structured signal reconstruction, Bayesian approximate inference, distributed learning, etc. He has published over 300 peer-reviewed research papers in the leading international journals and conferences in the related areas.
+He has served on many technical programs for international conferences.
+He was an editor of IEEE leading journals, including IEEE Transactions on Wireless Communications and IEEE Transactions on Communications.
+He was a co-recipient of IEEE Heinrich Hertz Award 2022, and a co-recipient of IEEE Jack Neubauer Memorial Award 2025. \end{IEEEbiography}